aschluter/ClinPrior/README.md

 ClinPrior is an interactome-driven prioritization method that predicts the patient's disease causal variant  based on the description of the phenotype in HPO terms.
 This prioritization is divided into two steps:

 - **Gene prioritization:** computation of a phenotypic metric by comparing the patient's phenotype with HPO-Gene associations from existing human disease databases (prior knowledge) and iterative propagation of this phenotypic score within of a multilayer network with physical and functional interactions.
-- **Variant prioritization:** filtering and calculation of a variant deleteriousness score.
+- **Variant prioritization:** filtering and calculation of a variant deleteriousness score from WES or WGS sequences in a vcf (variant calling format) file.
+The last step returns a ranked list with the best variants that can explain the patient's phenotype at the top.